9ssi7/gopre/api/rest/README.md

-# HTTP API
+# Rest API

-This directory contains the implementation of the HTTP API for the application.
-The HTTP API provides a RESTful interface for clients to interact with the application over the HTTP protocol.
+This directory contains the implementation of the Rest API for the application.
+The Rest API provides a RESTful interface for clients to interact with the application over the HTTP protocol.

 ## Overview